 Most urban areas have pedestrian footpaths along both sides of a road.
 Footpaths in central business districts tend to be of a higher standard than in residential areas.
 Rural areas generally do not have any walking facilities and pedestrians have to share the road, often in high speed environments.
-Intersections, driveways, lack of crossing facilities and poor connectivity to key facilities or hubs can make walking challenging for vulnerable users.
+Intersections and driveways can make walking challenging for vulnerable users.